-We also contribute to the literatures on sectoral and international comovement.
-Sectoral comovement originating from idiosyncratic shocks has been investigated at least since \cite{long1983real}; see also \cite{hornstein1997intermediate} and \cite{cooper1990inventories}.
-A more recent literature studies the origin of aggregate fluctuations from microeconomic shocks \citep{horvath1998cyclicality,horvath2000sectoral,acemoglu2012network, baqaee2019macroeconomic}.
-While these papers do not explicitly focus on comovement, the emergence of aggregate fluctuations from sectoral shocks implies comovement.
-The literature studying international comovement is even larger.
-While many papers are mostly empirical,\footnote{See, for example, \cite{frankel1998endogenity,baxter2005determinants,imbs2006real,calderon2007trade, di2010putting,ng2010production, hsu2011foreign,kalemli2013financial,cravino2017multinational,di2018micro}.} some papers attempt explaining comovement by building international real business cycle models \citep{backus1992international}.
-These works generally struggle to obtain a level of comovement that is as high as in the data \citep{arkolakis2009vertical,johnson2014trade,liao2015trade}, in line with the already mentioned ``trade-comovement puzzle'' \citep{kose2006can}.
-As already outlined above, we contribute to these strands of literature by showing how synchronization of non-linear dynamics is a powerful way to generate higher comovement, both internationally and within national economies.
+Another literature attempts to explain comovement by building international real business cycle models in which comovement originates from the propagation of exogenous shocks \citep{backus1992international}.
+These works generally struggle to obtain a level of comovement that is as high as in the data \citep{arkolakis2009vertical,johnson2014trade,liao2015trade}, and this became known as the ``trade-comovement puzzle'' \citep{kose2006can}.
+As already outlined above, we contribute to this literature by showing how synchronization of non-linear dynamics is a powerful way to generate higher international comovement.

-We further contribute to the literature on the economics of networks \citep{carvalho2014micro,bramoulle2016oxford}.
-From a microeconomics perspective, our results highlight how different network structures have dramatic effects on synchronization.
-We also propose an eigenvalue-eigenvector decomposition of shocks on networks that, to the best of our knowledge, is novel in economics.
-From a macroeconomics perspective, our demand-driven input-output model offers new insights on the structure of the international input-output network.
-Through the lenses of our model, it is a collection of star networks corresponding to individual countries, which have final demand as their central node (see Figure \ref{fig:master_stab_io} for an illustration).
-Manufacturing sectors are the main ``bridges'' that keep these star networks together, by connecting to manufacturing and final demand in other countries.